radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 We note that {{RFC5080, Section 2.2.2}}, already mandates a duplicate detection cache.
 The session tracking described below can be seen as an extension of that cache, where entries contain DTLS sessions instead of RADIUS/UDP packets.

-{{RFC5080, Section 2.2.2}}, describes how duplicate RADIUS/UDP requests result in the retransmission of a previously cached RADIUS/UDP response.
-Due to DTLS sequence window requirements, a server MUST NOT retransmit a previously sent DTLS packet.
-Instead, it should cache the RADIUS response packet, and re-process it through DTLS to create a new RADIUS/DTLS packet, every time it is necessary to retransmit a RADIUS response.

 ### Server Session Management